-Made with all purpose flour and just a touch of butter, learn how to make incredible sourdough sandwich bread from scratch.
-Tips shared for vegan and freeze ahead options.
+Made with all purpose flour and just a touch of butter, learn how to make soft, tender sourdough sandwich bread with bubbly, active sourdough starter.
+So easy!
+Recipe adapted from my best selling book: Artisan Sourdough Made Simple.

 Mix the Dough

-In a stand mixer, add the flour, butter, sugar and salt.
+- Weigh your ingredients using a scale.
+You’ll get better results doing so.
+In a stand mixer fitted with the paddle attachment: add the flour, butter, sugar and salt.
 Mix until the butter looks like crumbs.

 After the dough has rested…